About Health Wealth Mind

 In the early years, my folks and I lived with my grandparents and then in a little counsel flat before moving inland to a more rural area.
 I was always an overly deep kid with an old soul.
 My mind’s path always felt infinitely wide and without direction, but my folks had their own problems so my peculiarities went largely unnoticed.

-I spent a great deal of time alone and when I didn’t have my nose buried in books or ears peeled to old records on the wireless, I would pass the time fishing in a nearby river or looking out over the valley from the top of a cliff, deep in thought.
+I spent a great deal of time alone.
+When I didn’t have my nose buried in books or ears peeled to old records on the wireless, I would pass the time fishing in a nearby river, or looking out over the valley from the top of a cliff, deep in thought.
 Always thinking.

 18 Years and 8 schools later I found myself spinning my wheels studying Math, Law and Economics, (the 3 subjects I was least interested in at the time).
 It’s tough deciding what field you want to dedicate your life to when you’re not even old enough to really know who you are yet.